michaelbarker/quant2/01-project1.markdown

 # Project 1: Ambulatory Care Medical Data
 McCourt School of Public Policy, Georgetown University

+### Overview

+- During this project, we will investigate relationships in medical data
 - This project will be on-going for the next three weeks
 - Remember to save your do-file each week so you can pick up where you left off

 ## Week 1: Review
+### Key Ideas:

  - Review Stata commands from last semester
  - Practice working on a large project in a do-file